DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

         data stream.
     :run state:     0 means halted, 1 means fetching data
     :overrun:       1 means halted due to driver buffer overflow

+I
+    Returns a list of all currently connected clients, one client per line.
+    This command is an exception to the rule of one line per command, and so should not normally be followed by other commands.

+    Each line returned has three fields showing the time the client connected, the IP address and socket number of the connection, and the command sent to the server by the client.

 Unrecognised commands or any command generating an error cause a one line error message, per command letter, to be returned instead of the response described